 12. Apply Thread Lock

 Apply medium strength thread lock to the other five socket head cap screws.
 Insert the other flanged screw in the middle of the Monster-Ram on the other side.
 Insert the two 150mm long screws with washers and the two 55 mm long screws with washers in the other 4 holes in the Monster-Ram and get all screws started in their holes.
 Make sure the gasket remains in place.
 Adjust the gasket position as needed to get all six screws started.

-Tighten the 6 screws to 18 lb-ft.
+Tighten the 6 hex bolts to 18 lb-ft.
 Take care to not over tighten and strip out the treads.
 Tighten in a star paten to ensure even clamping force.